holoyan/adonisjs-permissions/README.md

 In the [previous](#basic-usage) section, we looked at basic examples and usage.
 Most of the time, basic usage will probably be enough for your project.
 However, there is much more we can do with `Acl`.

-### Restricting a permission to a model (On a resource)
+### Restricting a permission on a resource

-Sometimes you might want to restrict a permission to a specific model type.
+Sometimes you might want to restrict a permission on a specific model(resource).
 Simply pass the model as a second argument:

 ```typescript
 import Product from "#models/product";